PX4 Developer Summit

 • All speakers are required to adhere to our Code of Conduct.
 We also highly recommend that speakers take our Inclusive Speaker Orientation Course.

 • Panel submissions must include the names of all participants in the initial submission to be considered.
-In addition, The Linux Foundation does not accept submissions with all-male panels in an effort to increase speaker diversity.
+In addition, The Linux Foundation does not accept panels (any talk with 3+ speakers) with only men participating.
+Panelists also may not all be from the same organization.

 • Complimentary Passes For Speakers – One complimentary pass for the event will be provided per accepted speaker (and co-speaker, if required).
 For accepted panel discussions, up to 5 panelists, + 1 moderator will receive a complimentary event pass; additional panelists will be addressed on a case-by-case basis.